'Women Tell All': 'Bachelor' Fans React to Chris Harrison Controversy

 The Bachelor's "Women Tell All" episode brought some old and new tensions to the forefront on Monday.
-From Chris Harrison's appearance to a surprisingly candid confrontation between two contestants, the special left fans with a lot to talk about on social media.
+From Chris Harrison's appearance to a surprisingly candid confrontation between two contestants, and Heather Martin's absence, the special left fans with a lot to talk about on social media.

-As Harrison welcomed viewers to the special with a smile, text appeared onscreen that read, "Previously recorded on February 4, 2021."
+As Chris welcomed viewers to the special with a smile, text appeared onscreen that read, "Previously recorded on February 4, 2021."

-This struck many viewers, who took to Twitter to comment on Harrison's involvement, and expressed how some of his jokes and remarks are now unintentionally ironic or have not aged well.
+This struck many viewers, who took to Twitter to comment on Chris' involvement, and expressed how some of his jokes and remarks are now unintentionally ironic or have not aged well.

 Another highlight came when Brittany confronted Anna over the drama that began when Anna publicly accused her of being an escort on the show.